Skip to main content

 Pamela Uppal-Sandhu — Financial resilience as architecture

 Pamela Uppal-Sandhu, Director of Policy at the Ontario Nonprofit Network, opened the day with the sector's economic reality.
 The post-pandemic funding environment is not recovering — it is restructuring.
-Organizations that took on short-term funding during COVID without building sustainable underlying operations are now navigating the cliff edge.
-Pamela's message was clear: financial resilience requires proactive architecture, not reactive response.
-Diversified funding, flexible budgets, and honest scenario planning are not aspirational — they are operational requirements in the current environment.
+Organisations that took on short-term funding during COVID without building sustainable underlying operations are now navigating the cliff edge.
+Pamela's message was clear: financial resilience requires proactive architecture.
+Diversified funding, flexible budgets, and honest scenario planning are operational requirements in the current environment.

 Jason Shim — Minimum Viable Policy